-Specific areas will be selected from the syllabus content to form the basis of topics for the school's RE programme.
-It will then be decided if the elements are best taught within a cross curricular framework, or as individual units indicated within the SDBE RE framework.
-For example, the life of our school saint, Saint Peter, will be explored during a whole school 'Pause Day', where a day is dedicated to reflect on the life and work of our school's patron saint.
+Some specific areas will be selected from the syllabus content to form the basis of topics for the whole school's RE programme.
+For example, 'What's in our school name?', will be explored during a whole school 'Pause Day', where a day is dedicated to reflect on the life and work of our school's patron saint.

-The programme is checked for balance across and within the ATs and the programme of study, and mapped for continuity and progression within the Early Years Foundation Stage and Key Stage 1, so children know more and remember more.
+The programme is checked for balance across the three lenses above and mapped for continuity and progression within the Early Years Foundation Stage and Key Stage 1, so children know 'more and remember more'.